anupam1525/AcrylicPaint/README.md

 * [Acrylic Paint anupam1525](https://github.com/anupam1525/AcrylicPaint) - Originally released under the Apache 2.0 license
 * [Acrylic Paint valerio-bozzolan](https://github.com/valerio-bozzolan/AcrylicPaint) - Upgraded to the GNU General Public License

-Every line of this app it's "upgraded" from the Apache 2.0 license to the **GPLv3+ license**!
+Every line of this app is "upgraded" from the Apache 2.0 license to the **GPLv3+ license**!
 Read more about "license upgrading" [here](https://www.gnu.org/licenses/quick-guide-gplv3.html#new-compatible-licenses).
 (If I have done some errors during the license upgrade process, please tell me about how to upgrade the license of this app in the bug report...)

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
+This can be either version 3 of the License, or (depending on your needs) any later version.

 ## Disclaimer
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hopes that it will be useful, but WITHOUT ANY WARRANTY; also does not include the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.